Research

 Education Policy and the Quality of Public Servants

-Abstract Draft SSRN
+Abstract SSRN

 with Guillem Foucault